All Episodes

 And that's something that's tentatively kind of scheduled, but it's not.

-Come on, but I just want to tell you something, Randy.
+But I just want to tell you something, Randy.

-Two days from now, this is when on Friday night, do the same thing.
+Two days from now, this is when, on Friday night, do the same thing.

-And don't, because she won't be expecting it, and see what you get.
+And don't, because she won't be expecting it and see what you get.

 Oh, definitely.

-No, don't say definitely, do it.
+No, don't say definitely.

 Okay.